Relay.app vs OpenClaw

 The bottom line

-Choose OpenClaw if you're a developer or power user who wants a personal AI assistant with deep system access, persistent memory, and the flexibility to do almost anything on your machine.
+Choose OpenClaw if you're a developer or power user who wants a personal AI agent with deep system access, persistent memory, and the flexibility to do almost anything on your machine.
 Just know that you're also signing up for infrastructure management and security responsibility.

 For most business use cases, like automating lead workflows, syncing data between apps, processing documents, and managing approvals, Relay.app is the clear winner.
 It's faster to set up, easier to maintain, and gives you guardrails that OpenClaw simply doesn't have.